olivemckenzie2003/Scraping_Challenge/README.md

 * `month`: the Martian month
 * `min_temp`: the minimum temperature, in Celsius, of a single Martian day (sol)
 * `pressure`: The atmospheric pressure at Curiosity's location

+Information from table is converted into Pandas dataframes and then used for performating  analysis